 25. Crackers

 It’s always great to have crackers for quick, delicious light snacks.
-It goes well with cheese, tuna or meats.
+Crackers go well with cheese, tuna, or other meats.

 26. Frozen fruit